-“We want individualized education plans for them and then to build a body of support around them so that they can finish, and they can get a good-wage job, and they can change their family lives forever,” she told me.
+“We want individualized education plans for them and then to build a body of support around them so that they can finish, and they can get good-wage jobs, and they can change their family lives forever,” she told me.

 The Columbus, Ohio, native calls her agenda “Moving Forward.”
 Right now, she said, Nashville State is moving from Community College 1.0, which is access- and enrollment-based, to a 2.0 version that is centered around completion and student achievement.
 Ultimately, she wants her college to reach 3.0, which focuses on post-completion and moves graduates to their next step—either to a four-year school or to employment.